jilli1244/premature-death-regional-data/README.md

 Unit 3 Project for English 105
 # Data Source
 The data for this repository is Public Health data from the year 2014-2015.
-It is in a large .csv file under the "data" tab
+It is in a large .csv file under the "data" tab.
 In this file you will be able to find information about health data and info in different areas of the public
 # Repository Data
 This repository was created to compile the given mass data of Public County Health into a more digesible dataset.
 (Under the file titled "Filtered Dataset"